romiisromie/verix/README.md

 ## 🎯 Usage

 ### 1. Login
-- Use the demo account or sign up
+- Use the demo account or register
-- Fill in your profile information
+- Complete your profile information

 ### 2. Skill Verification
 - Select a skill from the list
 - Describe your project
-- Receive an AI score
+- Receive an AI-generated assessment

-### 3. Finding Opportunities
+### 3. Opportunity Search
-- Swipe internship cards
+- Swipe through internship cards
-- Apply to interesting offers
+- Apply to interesting opportunities
 - Track your applications

 ### 4. Development